harrysolovay/rescripts/README.md

 <hr />

-> Take control of your [create-react-app](https://github.com/facebook/create-react-app) project's configuration.
+> Take control of your [create-react-app](https://github.com/facebook/create-react-app) project configurations.
 No ejecting, no custom react-scripts fork, no limitations.

 ## Highlights